banr1/forked-EthDrive/README.md

+This repository is a fork of the original repository.
+The original repository can be found [here](https://github.com/Heterod0x/EthDrive).

 # EthDrive

 Here’s a wallet like you’ve never seen before—Google Drive for your assets.
 Organize and manage your assets with a directory structure, trade them, and even connect your directories to dApps.